PKUFlyingPig/Self-learning-Computer-Science/README.md

 ## Great Resources

 Some people asked me how can I find these wonderful courses.
-Here are some great links I use to choose my learning materials.
+Here are some great links that I used to choose my learning materials.

 [MIT OpenCouse Ware](https://ocw.mit.edu/courses/#electrical-engineering-and-computer-science): There are hundreds of thousands of MIT courses in this website including all the subjects you can name.

-[UC berkeley EECS course map](https://hkn.eecs.berkeley.edu/courseguides): The map details the UC berkeley EECS course dependancy and has links to each course's official website.
+[UC berkeley EECS course map](https://hkn.eecs.berkeley.edu/courseguides): The map details the UC berkeley EECS courses dependancy and has links to each course's official website.

 ![image](images/coursemap.png)